 Tattoo-ready file delivery

 High-resolution digital files formatted properly for your tattoo artist to work from.
-PNG, PDF, sometimes additional formats if needed.
+PNG, PDF, and sometimes additional formats if your artist has specific requirements — all included, no extra step on your end.

 Exclusive rights to the design

 This is the big one.
 The design is yours.
-I don’t sell it again.
-I don’t reuse it for someone else.
-That uniqueness is half the value of a commission.
+I don’t sell it again, I don’t reuse it for someone else, and I don’t license it to a third party.
+That uniqueness is half the value of a commission — you’re getting something that exists in the world exactly once, made specifically for you.

 Why Tattoo Commission Prices Vary

-Not every custom tattoo design costs the same, and that’s by design.
-A few real factors shift the price.
+Not every custom design lands at the same number, and that’s intentional.
+A handful of real factors move the price.

-Number of revisions can matter, though most commissions include a fair amount built into the base price.
-If a project genuinely changes direction halfway through, that may extend the timeline and cost.
+The number of revisions can matter too, though most commissions include a fair amount in the base price.
+If a project genuinely changes direction halfway through — a new concept, a different subject, a major compositional shift — that may stretch the timeline and adjust the cost.
+I’ll always tell you before that happens, not after.

-Turnaround time can shift pricing too.
-Rush jobs require shuffling other work and pulling longer hours, so they carry a premium.
+Turnaround time can shift pricing as well.
+Rush jobs mean reshuffling other work and pulling longer hours, so they carry a premium.
+If your timeline is flexible, that flexibility works in your favor.

 How My Tattoo Commission Prices Are Structured

-I start tattoo commissions at $2,000.
-That number isn’t pulled from thin air—it reflects the actual creative time, the exclusivity, and the level of pen and ink work that goes into each piece.
+I start commissions at $2,000.
+That figure isn’t pulled from thin air — it reflects the actual creative time, the exclusivity of the work, and the level of pen and ink craftsmanship behind each piece.
+It also reflects years of building a style people specifically seek out for art they intend to carry permanently.

-In fact, choosing an artist for your tattoo is a decision you’ll carry on your body forever — and that math works out to pennies a day over a lifetime.
-Compare it to what people spend on furniture, electronics, or jewelry they don’t even own in five years.
+And really, choosing an artist for your tattoo is a decision you’ll wear on your body forever — so that math works out to pennies a day over a lifetime.
+Compare it to what people spend on furniture, electronics, or jewelry they won’t even own in five years.
+A custom design is one of the few things you genuinely can’t lose, replace, or leave behind.

-More complex or larger pieces price higher based on the factors above.
-I quote each project specifically after the first conversation, so you know exactly what you’re paying before anything starts.
+Larger or more intricate pieces price higher based on the factors above.
+I quote each project after our first conversation, so you know exactly what you’re paying before anything begins — no surprises, and no scope creep without us talking it through first.

 What You’re NOT Paying For (That Some Sellers Charge For)

-A few things you’d think might be extras with a tattoo commission, and aren’t with me.
+There are a few things you might expect to be extras with a commission — and aren’t, not with me.

 You’re not paying for AI-generated artwork dressed up as custom work.
-Every line is hand-drawn.
+Every single line is hand-drawn, in ink, by me.
+There’s no algorithm hiding inside what you receive.

-You’re not paying for designs recycled from a portfolio under a different name.
-Each piece is original.
+You’re not paying for a design quietly recycled from someone else’s portfolio under a new name.
+Each piece is original, built from scratch around your concept and your story.

-You’re not paying for hidden license fees that prevent you from getting the tattoo.
-Once it’s yours, it’s yours.
+You’re not paying for hidden license fees that block you from actually getting inked.
+Once the design is yours, it’s yours — take it to any tattoo artist you trust and get it done.

 How to Think About Tattoo Commission Cost

-Honestly, the best frame is this: how long are you going to live with this piece?
+Honestly, the cleanest way to frame it is this: how long are you going to live with this piece?

-If the answer is “forever,” then the question isn’t whether $2,000 or $3,000 is a lot.
-The question is whether spending real money once gives you something you’ll love every day, versus saving money and looking at flash you wish you’d skipped.
+If the answer is “forever,” then the real question isn’t whether $2,000 or $3,000 is a lot of money.
+The question is whether spending real money once gives you something you’ll love every single day — something that still feels right twenty years from now — versus saving a little and choosing a tattoo commission over flash designs you’ll later wish you had skipped.

 Ready to Get a Real Quote?

-If you’re thinking about commissioning a tattoo design and you want to know what your specific piece would cost, reach out through my tattoo commission page.
-Tell me roughly what you have in mind, and I’ll give you a real quote—not a brochure number.
+If you’re thinking about commissioning a design and you want to know what your specific piece would cost, reach out through my tattoo commission page.
+Tell me roughly what you have in mind — the subject, the size, the feeling you’re chasing — and I’ll give you a real quote, not a brochure number.
+No obligation, no pressure, just an honest conversation about what your piece would actually take.